DataDog/integrations-extras/superwise/README.md

 ![Superwise Dashboard]( https://raw.githubusercontent.com/DataDog/integrations-extras/master/superwise/images/5.png)

-Superwise’s model metrics and incidents integration streamline results of our out-of-the-box model metrics, including drift, activity, incidents, and any custom metrics you configure, directly into Datadog app.
-You’ll get an immediate overview of which models are misbehaving that can be tailored to any use case, logic, segmentation, threshold, and sensitivity.
+Superwise’s model metrics and incidents integration sends out-of-the-box model metrics, including drift, activity, incidents, and custom metrics, directly to Datadog.
+You’ll get an overview of which models are misbehaving that can be tailored to any use case, logic, segmentation, threshold, and sensitivity.

 ## Setup